chaos-mesh/rfcs/text/2020-10-22-authn-and-authz-on-chaos-dashboard.md

 - backend need support multi-user

 > We could references auth module in kubernetes-dashboard while implementing this.

-When chaos-dashboard creating user, new `ServiceAccount` will be created, then a new `RoleBinding` will connect certain `Role` to `ServiceAccount`.

 We will provide some pre-set `Role`, like: